‘World’s Sexiest DJ’ Nata Lee Sizzles In Revealing Crop Top & Unbuttoned Pants

 The picture, taken by Alexander Marvin, shows the stunner standing in front of a white brick wall.
 She faced away from the camera, posing with her back arched and her hands on her hips.
 The Russian model looked off into the distance, with her mouth slightly open.

 For the photoshoot, the professional DJ rolled up a neon yellow cropped top and unbuttoned her skintight leopard-print pants.
-She flaunted her flawless figure in the risque ensemble, that left little to the imagination.
+She flaunted her flawless figure in the risque ensemble that left little to the imagination.
 The electric outfit put her incredible curves and washboard abs on full display, much to the delight of her dedicated followers.
 She accessorized with a pair of statement earrings.

-The blonde bombshell styled her hair in voluminous curls, seemingly inspired by hair bands from the 1980s.
+The blond bombshell styled her hair in voluminous curls, seemingly inspired by hair bands from the 1980s.
 She opted for a full face of makeup, an application that included smudged black eyeliner, subtle contour, and nude lip gloss.
-Her trendy white tipped French manicure gave some sophistication to the otherwise edgy look.
+Her trendy, white-tipped French manicure gave some sophistication to the otherwise edgy look.

-In the caption, the Instagram influencer stated that she would enjoy seeing a live performance by Guns ‘N Roses with a whiskey and coke in hand.
+In the caption, the Instagram influencer stated that she would enjoy seeing a live performance by Guns N’ Roses with a whiskey and coke in hand.

 Fans seemed to love the tantalizing post, as it quickly racked up more than 80,000 likes.
 Many of Nata’s admirers took the time to compliment the stunner.
 While some merely left heart and heart-eye emoji in the comments section, others were decidedly more vocal in their praise.